Fort Lauderdale Employment

 Employment disputes can be complex, contentious, and high-stakes.
 It is not uncommon for the wealthier party to use high hourly attorney fees as leverage against their opponent, driving up legal costs and forcing the other party to accept an unfair settlement.

-But this tactic does not work against the Business Trial Group, which handles all employment cases on a contingency-fee basis.
-We bear the entire cost of a lawsuit, and if we do not win, our client pays us nothing.
+But this tactic does not work against the Business Trial Group, which handles all employment cases on a contingency fee basis.
+We bear the entire cost of a lawsuit, and if we do not win, you pay us nothing.

 The Business Trial Group has recovered millions of dollars for our clients in employment lawsuits involving breaches of contract, unpaid wages and commissions, and other matters.
 If you are a business, an employee, or a contractor dealing with a potential employment dispute , please contact us for a free consultation.

 Offices near You